rackerlabs/rackspace-how-to/content/cloud-backup-troubleshooting-on-windows-2012-servers.md

 4. Wait ten seconds to ensure that the status is accurate because it can change after a few seconds.
 5. After 10 seconds, perform one of the following actions:
  - If the status is **connected**, contact Rackspace Technical Support.
- - If the status is **disconnected**, in the next section, restart the DriveClient service.
+ - If the status is **disconnected**, restart the DriveClient service as shown in the next section.

 ## Restart the DriveClient service